 6. Assembly Is A Piece Of Cake.

 The Supreme V3 will arrive at your doorstep in a huge (77 x 64 x 37cm) cardboard box.
-You’ll need to spend about 20 minutes assembling it.
+You’ll need about 20 minutes to assemble it.

 How does the packaging score on the sustainability front?
 Pretty good.
 Foam protects the base and the gas strut, but the rest of the packaging is made from 100% recyclable cardboard.